Kodak ESP Office 2150 Printer: Product and Customer Service Review

 I had just put in a brand-new black ink cartridge, as I knew I had some estimates and invoices to print, and my daughter wanted to make a few copies she needed for something.
 I knew the color ink was low, but knowing I was only making black and white copies, I did not perceive a problem.

 Wrong!
 I attempted to print the first document, and up came an error message telling me the color ink was low, and to replace the cartridge.
 (Ok, duh!
 I knew that.)
 The problem arose when a further message stated, "Press 'cancel' to proceed with non-printing operations."
-At first I mis-read that message, and thought that I could continue with B&W printing.**

 I duly pressed the 'cancel' button, and what happened?
 Nothing at all.
 The document did not print, and I was dumped back into the home menu, from where I had to again select to print the document.
 Up came the same error message, with the same result upon following the instruction given.
 I was in an endless loop, and turned off the machine in disgust.